kyradavies/FoodPlanner/README.md

 ✉️ Email Functionality
 To send emails from the app:
-Replace the from_email and app_password values in the code with your own Gmail credentials.
+The from_email and app_password variables are environment variables stored in render.
 You must enable App Passwords in your Google account and use that password in the script.

 📁 File Overview